Home - Vegetables - Beans - Nutty Buttered Green Beans

 How to boil green beans

-Friendly and versatile green beans really don’t need much more than brief cooking and a bit of salt, oil or butter.
+Friendly and versatile green beans really don’t need much more than quickly blanching them in boiling water, then tossing with butter and seasonings.

-• Fill a large saucepan or pot with 3 quarts water.
+• Fill a large saucepan or pot with water.
 Bring to a boil and add 1-2 tablespoons salt.
+This step is key to locking in a vibrant green color, as well as seasoning the beans.

 • Don’t overcook the beans.
 Taste and test after 2 or 3 minutes.